-After flying 20 hours, jumping ten time zones, five days of hiking I arrived at Barafu base camp (15, 331 ft ), it was then another 8 hours of hiking the remaining 4,000 + feet of elevation in the dark to reach the summit at 19,341 feet by 7:45 am.
+After flying 20 hours, jumping ten time zones, five days of hiking I arrived at Barafu base camp (15,331 ft), it was then another 8 hours of hiking the remaining 4,000 + feet of elevation in the dark to reach the summit at 19,341 feet by 7:45 am.

 What thoughts did I have as I laid eyes on the summit sign?

 The sign that reminded me that I was standing on the absolute tallest free-standing mountain in the world?
-Well, after hugging it, I thought how bitterly cold minus 12 F is, how the snow and sleet around me reminded me of north of the wall from the Game of Thrones.
+Well, after hugging it, I thought how bitterly cold feels like at minus 12 F, how the snow and sleet around me reminded me of north of the wall from the Game of Thrones.
 And also how incredibly beautiful this isolated remote and barren land was.
 Because of the snowstorm that decided to join us on our ascent to the summit, there was no view beyond 100 feet.
 I just knew that there were surrounding glaciers, I could not see them, and despite morning being in full swing, it felt more like early dawn as somewhere behind the clouds there was a sun somewhere.

 Did it go as planned?